Jaylen Waddle Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Season Stats

-- Waddle has also tacked on 413 yards on 48 grabs and three touchdowns.
-He has been targeted 68 times and averages 51.6 receiving yards per game.
+- Waddle's stat line this year shows 48 catches for 413 yards and three touchdowns.
+He puts up 51.6 receiving yards per game and has been targeted 68 times.

-- So far this season, 21.5% of the 316 passes thrown by his team have gone Waddle's way.
+- Waddle has been the target of 68 of his team's 316 passing attempts this season, or 21.5% of the target share.

-- With eight targets in the red zone this season, Waddle has been on the receiving end of 27.6% of his team's 29 red zone pass attempts.
+- Waddle (eight red zone targets) has been the recipient of 27.6% of his team's 29 red zone pass attempts.

-- The Dolphins have run 65.4% passing plays and 34.6% rushing plays this season.
-They rank 27th in the NFL in scoring.
+- The Dolphins have thrown the football in 65.4% of their plays from scrimmage this year while staying on the ground 34.6% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Texans.